 Three pairs of test specimens were included in the work.
 Two pairs were selected from NPL and one pair from IRC.
-All these pairs had well-characterised thermal conductivities and the physical characteristics, as listed below.
+All the pairs had well-characterised thermal conductivities and physical characteristics, as listed in Table 1.

 The NPL Specimens